andebraa/master/master_presentation/talking_points.md

 Integrated using Velocity Verlet.
 Expanded taylor approximation, but more numerically stable.

+%% Mention LAMMPS?%%
 ---
 Choosing a system

 In choosing our system there are several aspects we need to conscider.
-Any system we choose needs to be as realistic as possible, whilst keeping in mind computational limitations.
+- realism vs computaional consciderations

 We know we want two plates which slide in relation to each other... to have friction however various factors need to be chosen correctly.

+- introduce SiC, and surface energy, lots of diffusion
+- perform perliminary simulations to choose system
--junction between realism and computational consciderations -asperity shape is based on Sveinsson 2020 paper
+- asperity shape is based on Sveinsson 2020 paper
+- Shape important to energy levels in SiC.
+Diffusion is more prevalent.

 ---
 top plate variation

+-explain load curves
 -explain max static
 -chess system
 -an arbitrarily large system would have no artifacts. when increasing top